datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter7.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:42352c70c5
-## 4. Filter and !
+## filter with !=

 *** =instructions
 Create a new data frame called `no_south` that removes states from the south.
 How many states are in this category?

 *** =hint
 Use filter and the != operator.
 You can use nrow to quickly get the number of rows of a data frame.